capiaas/potree-docs/docs/source/index.rst

-Potree Viewer User Manual
+Capia 3D User Manual
 ==================================

-Potree Viewer
+Capia 3D

 * A point cloud viewer enabling exploration and measurement of large LIDAR datasets

 * Designed to be efficient in a web browser

-The main purpose of the Potree Viewer is to make a web accessible version of the point clouds.
+The main purpose of the Capia 3D is to make a web accessible version of the point clouds.